Menghuan1918/pdfdeal/README.md

 ## Cases

-For example, if [graphrag](https://github.com/microsoft/graphrag) does not support recognizing PDFs, you can use `doc2x` to convert it into an MD document for use.
+For example, if [graphrag](https://github.com/microsoft/graphrag) does not support recognizing PDFs, you can use `doc2x` to convert it into txt documents for use.

 ![rag](https://github.com/user-attachments/assets/f9e8408b-9a4b-42b9-9aee-0d1229065a91)